 How would it be if we were in control of our own identities?
 In this webinar on 27 June, international identity guru John Craddock takes a look into the future as he discusses the proposals and open standards for decentralized identity (DID).

-Take a moment to count up how many identities you have for accessing work and social resources.
+How many identities do you have for accessing work and social resources?
 In your list there will probably be Office 365, Amazon, Gmail, your corporate network, Facebook, Instagram, Twitter and many more!
 Who controls those identities?
 Not you!
 In today’s world, we are forced to entrust multiple organizations that hold our identity; in many cases, secured by only a username and password.

-What if YOU were in sole control of your identity and not relying on multiple organizations protecting it for you?
+What if YOU were in sole control of your identity, rather than relying on multiple organizations to protect it for you?